linked-db/linked-ql/README.md

 > [!IMPORTANT]
 > 🚀 **LinkedQL is in active development and evolving daily.** Current status = **alpha**.<br>
-> You’re welcome to experiment, but it’s not yet suited for production workloads.
+> You’re welcome to experiment, but it’s not yet suited for production apps.

 ---